Blog

 1.8 Common Pitfalls

-2. Using field injection: makes testing painful.
-Prefer constructor injection.
+2. Using field injection:

 1.9 Mini Project — IoC and DI in Action

-Goal: create a small greeting application using Spring's IoC container.
+Goal: Create a small greeting application using Spring’s IoC container.

-Step 1: define components
+Step 1: Define components

 @Component